thijsbekke/OctoPrint-Pushover/README.md

 ### API Key

-Under advanced options you can specify your own API key, this is not necessary for this plugin too work.
+Under advanced options you can specify your own API key, this is not necessary for this plugin to work.
 But when you want it, you can do it.

 ### Url